whoisbma/Code-2-SP16/week-06-concordance/README.md

 We'll plug in some text into a data variable and loop through it, adding to the concordance.

 ```
+//create an empty javascript object:
 var concordance = {};

+//some arbitrary text:
 data = "A large program is a costly program, and not just because of the time it takes to build. ";
 data += "Size almost always involves complexity, and complexity confuses programmers. ";
 data += "Confused programmers, in turn, tend to introduce mistakes (bugs) into programs. ";
 data += "A large program also provides a lot of space for these bugs to hide, making them hard to find. ";
 data += "Let’s briefly go back to the final two example programs in the introduction.
 The first is self-contained and six lines long.";

+//split the text into an array of words, using regex:
 var tokens = data.split(/\W+/);

+//loop through the array of words:
 for (var i = 0; i < tokens.length; i++) {
 	var word = tokens[i];
     //if its a new word:
     if (concordance[word] === undefined) {
+      //create the key (the word) and value (1) in the concordance object:
       concordance[word] = 1;
-    } else { // if we've seen this word before:
+    } else { // if we've seen this word before, increment the value:
       concordance[word]++;
     }
   }